-8. This Court has original jurisdiction over the subject matter of this Complaint under 28 U.S.C. §§ 1331 and 1338(a) because this action arises under the patent laws of the United States, including 35 U.S.C. §§ 1, et seq.
+- 6. This Court has original jurisdiction over the subject matter of this Complaint under 28 U.S.C. §§ 1331 and 1338(a) because this action arises under the patent laws of the United States, including 35 U.S.C. §§ 271, et seq. - 7.
+Defendant is subject to personal jurisdiction in this judicial district because judicial district.
+In addition, Defendant has committed acts of direct infringement of one or more

-9. Defendants are subject to personal jurisdiction in this judicial district because Defendants regularly transact business in this judicial district by, among other things, offering Defendants' products and services to customers, business affiliates and partners located in this judicial district.
-In addition, the Defendants have committed acts of direct infringement of one or more of the claims of one or more of the Patents-in-Suit in this judicial district.
+Defendant regularly transacts business in this judicial district by, among other things, offering of the claims of one or more of the Patents-in-Suit in this judicial district.